Last Updated: June 17, 2023 by Flora Gibbins

 Since the salt is water-soluble, an Epsom salt bath for Betta fish is an easy way to treat your sick pet.

 You can use this type of aquarium salt to maintain Magnesium concentrations in saltwater tanks.
-That is necessary for marine aquariums that contain stony corals that slowly become depleted.
+This is great for marine aquariums that contain stony corals that slowly become depleted.

 How Does Salt Work In Your Aquarium?

 The Epsom salt is added directly to the water.
 You do not need large quantities to create a salt bath.
 Most dosages are one tablespoon of salt per gallon, or less.
 Always follow the instructions on the package.

 One way aquarium salt works is by dehydration.
 It is absorbed by the bacteria, fungus, or parasite infesting your fish.
 Once absorbed, the aquarium salt leeches the water out of these organisms, causing them to die.